Best places to eat in Athens

 Greece is a country that stands out for its gastronomy, at an international level, thanks to the unique flavors of Greek cuisine.
 The typical dishes of Athens garner fame for their quality ingredients mixed with the magical flavors provided by aromatic herbs.
 Find out where to eat in Athens.

-Greek cuisine and tradition is over 4,000 years old and has been influenced by its neighboring countries (both east and west) throughout the centuries.
+Greek cuisine and tradition are over 4,000 years old and have been influenced by its neighboring countries (both east and west) throughout the centuries.

 Traditional Greek food is renowned for its high-quality ingredients, which are key to the Mediterranean diet.
 Spices and aromatic herbs are used with care to enhance flavor, and the star of most dishes is the famous Greek olive oil.